 2. National University of Singapore (QS WU 42nd Globally)

 NUS MBA’s programme is great.
 Of course, it’s NUS, arguably the best university in Singapore.
 There are no worries about recognition considering its backed by both EQUIS and AACSB.
-NUS has a great global reach and is partners with the Columbia Business School, Duke Fuqua and Copenhagen Business School which students can spend a semester abroad to gain an international experience.
+NUS has a great global reach and is partners with the Columbia Business School, Duke Fuqua and Copenhagen Business School which students can spend a semester abroad to gain international experience.

 Duration: 2 Semesters (1 Year) – Full-Time, 4 Semesters (2 Years) – Part-Time